-11. Operator supervision: The MVS will monitor the common air picture and the winds map and, should circumstances warrant, request approval from ATC to change the aircraft's speed, path, or both.
+11. Operator supervision: The MVS will monitor the Integrated Operating Picture and, should circumstances warrant, request approval from ATC to change the aircraft's speed, path, or both.

-Requesting changes will be operationally normal; however, requesting changes will be rare due to the extensive real-time and historical stochastic information that will be used in flight planning.
+Requesting changes will be operationally normal, though exceptional, due to the extensive real-time and historical stochastic information that will be used in flight planning.

-- 12. ATC monitoring: ATC controllers will be responsible for the flight as the designated separation authority.
-If needed, ATC controllers will be able to direct the MVS to alter the flight path or speed of the UAM aircraft to maintain separation from other aircraft. - While these types of directives will be operationally normal, they will be rare due to the procedural separation provided by the design of the UAM route network. - A typical flight will not normally require actual ATC separation services and the UAM aircraft will typically be able to autonomously fly along its intended 4D flight path to complete the flight plan as cleared at the beginning of the flight. - When present on the route, handoffs and check-ins at ATC boundary crossings will be automated.
-These handoffs and check-ins will serve as ATC communications integrity handshakes and, in the absence of any other ATC voice commands, provide implicit consent to continue with the clearance provided at the beginning of the flight. - 13.
+12. ATC monitoring: ATC will be responsible for the flight as the designated separation authority.
+If needed, ATC will be able to direct the MVS to alter the flight path or speed of the UAM aircraft to maintain separation from other aircraft.

+- While these types of directives are operationally normal, they will be rare due to the procedural separation provided by the design of the UAM route network. - A typical flight will not normally require ATC separation interventions as the UAM aircraft will be able to autonomously fly on a specific UAM Route along its intended flight path to complete the flight plan as cleared at the beginning of the flight. - When present on the route, handoffs and check-ins at ATC boundary crossings will be streamlined through voice communication automation and operational agreements.
+These handoffs and check-ins will serve as ATC communications integrity handshakes and, in the absence of any other ATC voice commands, provide consent to continue with the clearance provided at the beginning of the flight. - 13.
 In-flight hazard resolution: The UAM aircraft or the MVS will resolve any hazards that occur during the flight.
 TSPs will also provide traffic and weather awareness information to the MVS and the aircraft to ensure the aircraft remains well clear of other aircraft in the area.
 Two examples of in-flight hazard resolution are provided below: - The UAM aircraft and the MVS station will have automated functions that continuously monitor the energy state of the aircraft.
 These features will help ensure that the aircraft always has sufficient energy to divert to a preplanned alternate landing site at any time during the flight.
 The aircraft will divert to an alternate landing site if the projected energy state becomes inadequate to continue the flight to the planned destination. - DAA capabilities, both on the ground and onboard the aircraft, will not be limited by meteorological conditions; therefore, the aircraft will always have DAA capabilities available.
 These capabilities will provide additional robustness to the UAM system operation if an unusual condition occurs.
 In addition, they will also provide a means of reducing controller workload.